dealancer/validate/README.md

     // Username should be one of "joe", "ivan", or "li" Username string `validate:"one_of=joe,ivan,li"`

-    // Password should be more than twelve characters Password *string `validate:"> min=12"`
+    // Password should be more than or equal to twelve characters Password *string `validate:"> min=12"`

     // Ssl (pointer) should not be nil